-Canopus: Sky’s 2nd-brightest star | EarthSky.org

-The second-brightest star in all the heavens, as seen from Earth, is Canopus.
-It’s easily visible from the Southern Hemisphere for much of the year.
-But it’s so far south on the sky’s dome that observers in the northern U.S. and similar latitudes never see it.
-Meanwhile, observers at latitudes like those in the southern U.S. do enjoy this star in the evening only during the winter months.
-If you’re at a latitude like the southern U.S., or farther south on the globe, look for this star tonight!

-One of the coolest things about this star: in Frank Herbert’s 1965 novel “Dune,” it’s the home star of Arrakis, the desert world.
-Follow the links below to learn more.
+Can you see Canopus, the 2nd-brightest star?

-Are you situated on Earth to be able to see Canopus?
+Can you see Canopus?

+If you stay at latitudes like those in the northern U.S., you’ll never see Canopus.
+That’s why this star has become a holy grail of sorts for some Northern Hemisphere skywatchers, who take winter vacations at southerly latitudes (like those in the southern U.S.), just to catch a glimpse of it.
+From latitudes like those in the southern U.S., Canopus – the sky’s 2nd-brightest star – appears as a bright light closer to the horizon than Sirius (the sky’s brightest star).
+For those southerly observers, Canopus and Sirius arc across the south together on February evenings.

-Are you situated on Earth to be able to see Canopus?
-Will you see it?
-It depends on how far south you are, and what time of year you’re looking.
+Will you see Canopus?
+It depends, basically, on how far south you are, and what time of year you’re looking.
 Canopus never rises above the horizon for locations north of about 37 degrees north latitude.
-In the United States, that line runs from roughly Richmond, Virginia; westward to Bowling Green, Kentucky; through Trinidad, Colorado; and onward to San Jose, California – just south of San Francisco.
-You must be south of those place to see Canopus.
+In the United States, that line runs from roughly Richmond, Virginia; westward to Bowling Green, Kentucky; through Trinidad, Colorado and onward to San Jose, California.
+Here’s a list of global locations at the 37th parallel north.
+You must be south of that line to see Canopus.

-If you’re in the southern U.S., you’ll have no trouble finding Canopus on winter evenings.
-Just look to the south, below brilliant Sirius.
-February evenings are a perfect time to look, when Canopus is at its highest in the sky around 9 p.m.

-Fair question, because – from latitudes like those of the United States – Canopus appears in the southern sky almost directly south of Sirius, the brightest star of the nighttime sky.
+Right now, February evenings are a perfect time to look for Canopus.
+Then this star is at its highest in the sky around 9 p.m. local time (the time on your clock no matter where you are on the globe).
+From the Northern Hemisphere, Canopus appears in the southern sky almost directly south of Sirius.
 When Sirius is at its highest point to the south, Canopus is about 36 degrees below it.

-At the end of December, Canopus stands at its highest point to the south after midnight.
-In January, it reaches that point at about 10 p.m.
-By the beginning of March, Canopus is due south at about 8 p.m., although the exact timing on all of these dates depends on the observer’s geographic location.

-For observers in the Southern Hemisphere it is an entirely different story.
-From latitudes south of the equator, both Canopus and Sirius – the sky’s two brightest stars – appear high in the sky, and they often appear together.
-They are like twin beacons crossing the heavens together.
+For observers in the Southern Hemisphere it’s an entirely different story.
+From latitudes south of the equator, both Canopus and Sirius – the sky’s brightest and 2nd-brightest stars – appear higher in the sky.
+They are like twin beacons crossing overhead together.

 The sight of them is enough to make a northern observer envy the southern skies!

-Canopus in science fiction.
-In Frank Herbert’s 1965 novel “Dune” and other novels in his Dune universe, the fictional planet Arrakis – a vast desert world, home to sandworms and Bedouin-like humans called the Fremen – is the third planet from a real star in our night sky.
-That star is Canopus – the second-brightest star visible in Earth’s sky – in what we know as the constellation Carina.
+In Frank Herbert‘s 1965 novel Dune and other novels in his Dune universe, the fictional planet Arrakis is a vast desert world, home to sandworms and Bedouin-like humans called the Fremen.
+It is the 3rd planet from a real star in our night sky.
+That star is Canopus.

 In Herbert’s novel, the desert planet Arrakis is the only source of “spice,” the most important and valuable substance in the Dune universe.
+This “spice” is what makes star travel possible, in this fictional universe.

-It’s possible, according to Wikipedia (which references the famous book Star Names: Their Lore and Meaning by Richard Allen), that Herbert was influenced in his choice of this star as the primary for Arrakis by a common etymological derivation of the name Canopus:
+It’s possible, according to Wikipedia (which references the famous book Star Names: Their Lore and Meaning by Richard Hinckley Allen), that Herbert was influenced in his choice of this star as the primary for Arrakis by a common etymological derivation of the name Canopus:

 … as a Latinization (through Greek Kanobos) from the Coptic Kahi Nub (“Golden Earth”), which refers to how Canopus would have appeared over the southern desert horizon in ancient Egypt, reddened by atmospheric absorption.

-Indeed, from much of the civilized world in ancient times, Canopus would have appeared low in the sky, when it was visible at all.
-And so, yes, its bright light would be reddened the fact of looking at it through a greater thickness of atmosphere in the direction toward the horizon – just as our sun or moon seen low in the sky looks redder than usual.
+And it’s true … from much of the classical world in ancient times, Canopus would have appeared low in the sky, when it was visible at all.
+And so, yes, its bright light would be reddened due to looking at it through a greater thickness of atmosphere in the direction toward the horizon.
+Just as our sun or moon seen low in the sky looks redder than usual.
 Golden Earth indeed.

 By the way, although Arrakis is fictional, Canopus is not only very real but also much hotter and larger than our sun.
 See the Science section below.

-History and mythology of Canopus.
 Canopus is also called Alpha Carinae, the brightest star in the constellation Carina the Keel.
 This constellation used to be considered part of Argo Navis, the ship of Jason and his famed Argonauts, as seen in our sky.
 Canopus originally marked a keel or rudder of this ancient celestial ship.
 Alas, the great Argo Navis constellation no longer exists.
 Modern imaginations see it as broken into three parts: the Keel (Carina, of which Canopus is part), sails (Vela) and the poop deck (Puppis).

 For those far enough south to see it, Canopus was a star of great importance from ancient times to modern times as a primary navigational star.
 This is surely due to its brightness.